Leth13/QS_Sinsystem_S.meliloti/README.md

 The deterministic simulation is based on a set of ODES resolved by the [ODEset solver of Matlab](https://it.mathworks.com/help/matlab/ref/odeset.html).

+It needs all 15 reactions rates and the starting number of all metabolite/genes, except `DNA_expr`, which is an internal variable.

 myode_full is the wild-type model of the Sin QS system.

-myode_expr simulates a mutant lacking the _expr_ gene by setting the internal variable 'DNAexpr = 0'.
+myode_expr simulates a mutant lacking the _expr_ gene by setting the internal variable `DNAexpr = 0`.

 ## Stochastic simulation